DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Geneva – Nice from 5,500 euros for 7 passengers

-King Air C90 GT, the most used propeller aircraft
+King Air C90 GT, the most popular propeller plane

-The King Air is one of the most popular aircraft for rent.
+The King Air is one of the most popular aircraft to rent.
 Its luxurious interior is perfectly organized.
-It has a cabin 50% larger than that of light private jets.
-And a hold space accessible from the cabin.
-The range of this aircraft is 1,700 kilometres with an average speed of 400 km/h, making it ideal for short-haul flights.
+Its cabin is 50% larger than that of light private jets.
+With a range of 1,700 kilometers and an average speed of 400 km/h, this aircraft is ideal for short-haul flights.

 Price example